devrath/probable-bookish-android-architectures/CONTRIBUTING.md

 ## Feeling Awesome!
 Thanks for thinking about this.

-You can contribute us by filing issues, bugs and PRs.
+You can contribute to us by filing issues, bugs, and PRs.
 You can also take a look at active issues and fix them.

-If you want to discuss on something then feel free to present your opinions, views or any other relevant comment on [discussions](https://github.com/devrath/PokedexApp/discussions).
+If you want to discuss something then feel free to present your opinions, views, or any other relevant comment on [discussions](https://github.com/devrath/probable-bookish-android-architectures/discussions).

 ### Code contribution

-- Open issue regarding proposed change.
+- Open issue regarding the proposed change.
-- If your proposed change is approved, Fork this repo and do changes.
+- If your proposed change is approved, Fork this repo and make changes.
-- Open PR against latest *development* branch.
-Add nice description in PR.
+- Open PR against the latest *development* branch.
+Add a nice description in PR.
 - You're done!

 ### How to Contribute